curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 ## Extra

-I think this game is quite fun to play when I'm bored and with a friend, especially when waiting in line for something.
-There are accompanying hand motions and chants (which do draw some eyebrows from others) but overall a more interesting, and maybe more strategic (we'll find out if that's really true) game than Rock Paper Scissors.
+This game is a great time-killer for when I'm bored and with my brother (especially when waiting in line for something).
+There are accompanying hand motions and chants (which do draw some eyebrows from others) but it's overall a more interesting version of Rock Paper Scissors.
+I thought of the contents of this post while I was playing a game of 007 with my brother, and decided it was a decent way to introduce some Game Theory concepts.

 ## Issues